+Marijuana and hemp are simply different varieties of the cannabis plant.
 Hemp, otherwise known as industrial hemp, is commonly used to produce textiles, clothing and rope.
 It has a very high CBD content combined with a low THC content of typically less than 1%.
 These days, most manufacturers produce their CBD products using hemp, as a result of the significantly reduced cost of production, as the THC need not be removed from the product.

 Marijuana, in contrast, has higher levels of THC, the chemical compound responsible for the “high” that marijuana users experience.
-Marijuana is used to produce medicinal marijuana or cannabis oil, often used by cancer patients and those experiencing extreme pain.
+Marijuana is used to produce medicinal marijuana or Cannabis Oil, often used by cancer patients and those experiencing extreme pain.

 In addition to the cannabinoid content of cannabis, are the related terpenes or isoprenoids.
 These are the fragrant oils that give the various strains their diverse range of aromas.
 Terpenes also bind to receptors in the brain to produce multiple beneficial effects.
 The relationship between cannabinoids and terpenes is sometimes called the ‘entourage effect’, and is one of the factors that differentiate the various strains.

-CBD products are available in varying strengths, but it is not accurate to compare a 10% CBD oil with a 10% liposomal CBD, and the reason for this is bioavailability.
-Liposomal encapsulation increases the extent to which the body absorbs the active ingredient in a supplement.
-Manufacturers use Phosphatidylcholine as the liposomal suspension, and the increased ratio of this substance decreases the amount of active ingredient by proportion.
-The tradeoff, however, is in the increased bioavailability, but the more complex manufacturing methods required to increase the cost of these products substantially.
+CBD products are available in varying strengths, however, it is not accurate to compare a CBD tincture with liposomal CBD.
+The reason for this is bioavailability.
+Liposomal encapsulation increases the extent to which the body absorbs the active ingredient in a supplement, however, the liposomal carrier itself limits the amount of CBD that can be blended into the liquid.

 Supercritical CO2 Extraction